Rmtdi/RePub/README.md

 # RePub
-The epub reader of windows.
+A ePub reader of everyone